-2. New development solutions to crisis and fragility
+2. New Development Solutions to Crisis and Fragility

-UNDP invests in development solutions throughout crises, to prevent loss of development gains, and to find sustainable pathways from crisis and vulnerability.
+UNDP invests in development solutions that build hope for people throughout crises, to prevent loss of development gains and to find sustainable pathways from crisis and vulnerability.
 UNDP is boosting prevention efforts and anticipatory investments based on foresight, horizon scanning and early warning.
 UNDP supports countries in protracted crisis and fragility to move out of fragility through multidimensional risk analysis and integrated systems approaches.

 Our approach helps ensure that vulnerable and fragile communities are strengthened before, during and after crises, to contribute to more peaceful, resilient and sustainable societies.

-UNDP, through the course of crisis, maintains a development lens and promotes coherence with humanitarian and peacebuilding actions.
+UNDP, through the course of crisis, maintains a development lens, and promotes coherence with humanitarian and peacebuilding actions.